CarnegieHall/webarchiving/webarchivingprimer.md

 Web content is very vulnerable to loss.
 Carnegie Hall is attempting to address this by building a web archiving strategy based with its [web archiving workplan](https://carnegiehall.github.io/webarchiving/workplan.html)

 ## What are Carnegie Hall's web archiving goals?
-What needs are being met by web archive capture of sites?

-Representation of web-based output from an individual or organization

-Build in sustainability factors into creation - start preservation process at point of creation
+### Carnegie Hall Web Archiving Purpose Statement
+The Carnegie Hall Archives aims to create a historic record of Carnegie Hall’s websites, available for internal reference and limited public use.
+The Archives will collaborate with each Department to capture a representative sample of their web resources.
+The preserved, curated materials will depict the content, style, and impact of the Hall’s online initiatives.

+### Questions to consider

-Do we want evidence that X site existed at this time, contained this information?
-Or do we want to capture the experience of using the site? ex.: sites that no longer function; how to capture the older, functioning site
+- How do we represent the web-based output from Carnegie Hall?
+Do we want evidence that X site existed at this time, contained this information as a snapshot?
+Or do we want to capture the experience of using the site?

+- What needs are being met by web archive capture of sites?

+- How is it possible to build in sustainability factors into creation?
+How can we support preservation by starting at the point of creation with responsible practices?

 ### What are significant properties of websites?